4dams/ArdentGirl/README.md

 - fix "!topchamp" command
 - add commands from list
 - translate main commands into english
-- split commands into seperate file
+- split commands into seperate file like Nami

 # Installation